1nfocalypse/CryptoWriteup/README.md

 As you can imagine, using this with a very large $p$ becomes highly inefficient, thus leading to the security of ElGamal.
 It is a highly flexible algorithm, and as such, sees heavy use in both academia and practical application, being a part of the GNU Privacy Guard software, recent versions of PGP, and several other cryptosystems.

 ## Elliptic Curves
-Elliptic Curves are a unique class of curves, typically, though not always, resulting from Weierstrass equations of the form $y^2 = x^3 + ax + b$.
-These curves are very unique in the sense that they form not only a group, but an Abelian group under a modified definition of addition.
+Elliptic Curves are a unique class of curves, typically, though not always, resulting from Weierstrass equations of the form $y^2 = x^3 + ax + b % n : n > 3$.
+These curves are very unique in the sense that they form not only a group, but an Abelian group under a modified definition of addition and the inclusion of a *point at infinity*, $\mathscr{O}$, which is the identity element of the group.
+This additive group is different than the $\mathbb{Z}_p^*$ multiplicative groups that we described prior in the sense that it is a group under an addition operation, and not a multiplication operation, ergo many of the methods we used before are not directly applicable.
+However, we do encounter that the fields that these curves are defined over are either of a prime characteristic, or over a $\mathbf{Galois}$ $\mathbf{Field}$, which is a finite field of characteristic $2^{n}$.
+A side note here is that in the field that cryptography falls under, [Coding Theory](https://en.wikipedia.org/wiki/Coding_theory), GF2 (Read Galois Field 2 or Galois Field of Characteristic 2, denoting a finite field $\mathbb{Z}_2$) in particular is heavily utilized.
+There will be another writeup published here on Error Correcting Codes, which is another subset of Coding Theory.

+However, to digress, Elliptic Curves are utilized due to the smaller key size they require while retaining the same level of security.
+In order for an elliptic curve to be formed in the case of using a prime $p$, one must have it that $x,y \in Z_p$, and the equation
+$4a^3 + 27b^2 \not\equiv$ $0$ $\mathbf{mod}$ $p$.
+The values of $y : y \in \mathbb{Z}$ are referred to as $\mathbf{Quadratic}$ $\mathbf{Residues}$, and paired with $x$ in the usual Cartesian manner, form $\mathbf{Affine}$ $\mathbf{Points}$ on the resulting 2 Dimensional Euclidean plane expressed as
+a Cartesian plane.
+These are the points that are the elements of our group.

+To actually utilize the group, we must first define addition in context.